YehGenPedBCH/Merge-tool/MergeTool_WorkedExample_04152021.md

 4. For this example, we are going to show how to add more output variables and add another filter (uncomment out #5.B).
 If using default settings, skip to #5.
 Edits to code are shown in RED.
 \
 Open master_merge shell script.
-Edits to code are shown in RED.
+Edits to code are shown in RED (docx version only).
 \
 Master_merge shell script:
 ```````````````````````````````````````````````````````````